 It is not uncommon to see your traffic fall to zero just overnight.
 Many websites have had that experience.
-This happens when Google algorithms find unwanted practice on your site.
+This happens when Google algorithms find unwanted practices on your site.
 Black hat SEO if detected by google bots can get you penalized immediately.
 Some practices however go by with just a warning from Google.
 However, if you get penalized your traffic flatlines.
 This means that Google has completely removed you from the search or enforced a partial removal.
 Either way, you are losing your rank within google search and not showing up as a result meaning that you are not visible by search engines.
+This is the worst-case scenario for any SEO expert and an unwanted result of the SEO effort.
+Having issues like this is a cause for further investigation and a better understanding of the way Google penalties work and the unwanted practices it does not tolerate.

 While building your SEO strategy you also build up your backlink profile.
 This is a set of both inbound and outbound links leading from or to your website.
 The key is to create a natural backlink profile.
 This means that you provide website content that is interesting and important to people so that they are inclined to link it or share it.
 At the same time, you are also linking to quality and relevant content on other sites.
 In this way, linking occurs naturally increasing the value of your website and increasing its popularity and rank.
 However, your backing profile can get corrupted and can get labeled unnatural.